khadarhassan/hugo-sites/README.md

-# Simple Hugo default setup with gulp and browser-sync
+# Simple Hugo default setup with gulp and bulma

 ## Installation